hermango/shareable/README.md

 <%= render_shareable %>
 ```

 That's it!
-You can customize the look and content of each button with more options.
+You can change the look and content of each button with more options.
 Keep reading to find out how.

 You can also render each social media button separately by calling the following methods:
 + facebook_button